RaviSingla23/Hospital-Management-System/README.md

 Import the 'export.sql' file provided into the oracle database.

-connect to the oracle databse using ojdbc(ojdbc6.jar) driver provided in the repository.
+Connect to the oracle databse using ojdbc(ojdbc6.jar) driver provided in the repository.

 ## ScreenShots
 ### Login